 The IDEA Greater Cincinnati is a community school established under Chapter 3314 of the Revised Code.
 The school is a public school and students enrolled in and attending the school are required to take proficiency tests and other examinations prescribed by law.
 In addition, there may be other requirements for students at the school that are prescribed by law.
-Students who have been excused from the compulsory attendance law for the purpose of home education as defined by the Administrative Code shall no longer be excused for that purpose upon their enrollment in a community school.
-For more information about this matter, contact the school administrator or the Ohio Department of Education.
+Students who are exempt from the compulsory attendance law for the purpose of home education pursuant to Section 3321.042 of the Revised Code shall no longer be exempt for that purpose upon their enrollment in a community school.
+For more information about this matter, contact the school administrator or the Ohio Department of Education and Workforce.